Credit-for-sex scam victims lost S$304,000 since start of 2017

 - Posted 22 Mar 2017 08:02

-SINGAPORE: There has been a "significant increase" in the number of credit-for-sex scam cases, with at least 53 such cases reported between Mar 1 and Mar 16, police said.
+SINGAPORE: There has been an increase in the number of credit-for-sex scam cases, with at least 53 such cases reported between Mar 1 and Mar 16, police said.

 These victims have lost at least S$304,000 to such scammers since the start of the year, police added in its press release on Wednesday (Mar 22).